Sandara-Git/Defect_Predict/Test_Selector_README.md

 The above approach could generate or suggest new scenarios that are not covered in the test case repository.
 This is because the model is capable of autonomous text generation, which means that it can generate new ideas and scenarios that are not present in the training dataset.
 However, it is important to note that the quality and relevance of these new scenarios will depend on the quality and quantity of training data that was used to train the model.

-### Real-World Implementation:
-Consider a scenario where a developer makes changes to a critical module related to user authentication.
-The smart test selector identifies this change and selects a subset of tests, including unit tests for the modified module, integration tests for modules interacting with authentication, and a subset of end-to-end tests covering critical user scenarios.
-The smart test selector prevents unnecessary execution of unrelated tests, significantly reducing the overall test execution time.
-This allows the development team to receive faster feedback on the impact of their changes, facilitating quicker iterations and more efficient development cycles.
 ### Benefits:

 Efficiency: Reduced test execution time, enabling quicker feedback to developers.